18F/identity-pki/doc/compliance/README.md

 # Suggested documentation compliance workflow

-We currently have one [OSCAL profile](./profiles/gitlab/profile.json) that adheres to selected controls in the NIST 800 53 (rev 5, moderate) and GSA CIS Docker Benchmark (v1.2.0) catalogs.
+We currently have one [OSCAL profile](./profiles/gitlab/profile.json) for Gitlab that adheres to selected controls in the NIST 800 53 (mostly rev 4 moderate) and GSA CIS Docker Benchmark (v1.2.0) catalogs.

 Here is a suggested compliance documentation workflow that uses [compliance-trestle](https://github.com/IBM/compliance-trestle):